Now located inside Texas Laser & Aesthetics!

 Proper anesthetics are used to ensure the process is as pain-free as possible.
 Your microblading artist will consult with you before the procedure to make sure your individual requests are honored.
 That said, those who choose to not receive anesthetic before the procedure have described the feeling as “being scratched,” and the pain level as a 3 on the 10 point scale.

 Unfortunately, there’s no set answer.
 The results depend on several factors, such as medication, sun exposure, after-care treatment, and genetics.
 In addition, microbladed hairstrokes rarely fade evenly, so you might have some hairstrokes outlast others.
 The average person will experience gradual, uneven fading that lasts anywhere from 12 to 18 months.

-You don’t have to, but if you want your brows to have optimal results, touch-ups are necessary.
+If you want your brows to have optimal healed results, touch-ups are highly recommended.
 After the initial treatment, your body will start to heal itself.
 The healing process will include some fading.
-Therefore, 1-2 touch ups are necessary for semi-permanent lasting results.
+It’s even normal to lose anywhere from 40-60% of the pigment.
+Therefore, 1-2 touch ups may be necessary for a more lasting result.

 Only the most well-researched, microblading-specific pigments on the market.
 Highbrow Microblading uses LI brand pigments, Tina Davies Permablend pigments, and PhiBrows SUPE formula pigments.
 Please note that these mineral-based pigments may include iron, so those with metal allergies should avoid microblading.